alz-terraform-accelerator-hack/alz-terraform-accelerator-hack.github.io/apps/introduction.md

-# Best practices for deploying Infrastructure as Code with GitHub or Azure DevOps - Apps and Innovation
+# Best practices for deploying Infrastructure as Code with GitHub or Azure DevOps - Digital and App Innovation

 ## Introduction